mkalish/docker-history-talk/presentation.md

 ![time sharing](https://ecomputernotes.com/images//thumb552-Time-Sharing-System-Active-State-of-User-5-de35b48fae095e53f5b26bb4f510be39.jpg)

 ???
-Turns out, lots of people would want it, which serves as a wakeup call for IBM and the first system became available in 1968 and finally commercially in 1972.
+Turns out, lots of people would want it based on the early success that GE had, which serves as a wakeup call for IBM and theur first system became available in 1968 and finally commercially available in 1972.

 The way it was worked that the system would let different users or processes take turns using the memory and computing power of the hardware, things like RAM and CPU.
+The sharing happens so quickly that a person using would not be able to tell and it would appear as if it was all happening simultaneously.

 ---